bloubna/ProjetVinci/README.md

 we were to develop a website that met the following requirements:

 1. Collaborate with 3 to 4 people.
-2. Three pages minimum / 5 pages maximum.
+2. Minimum three pages / maximum five pages.
 3. Create a Curriculum Vitae of a historical figure.
 (Leonard Da Vinci)
 4. Use HTML, CSS, Bootstrap & JAVASCRIPT(and/or JQUERY).
 5. Use a Carrousel.